-Meigs County Sheriff’s Department looking for injured man after alleged shooting
+UPDATE: Meigs County Sheriff’s Department looking for man who led deputy on chase

 Sheriff Keith Wood said witnesses told investigators that Buford Smallwood, 34, and Levi McGrath, 39, were fighting when Smallwood allegedly fired a shot that injured McGrath.